-These specific characteristics of FSCNs lead to a further amplification of uncertainty, complexity and vulnerability within these networks.
+These specific characteristics of FSCNs lead to a further amplification of uncertainty, complexity and dynamics within these networks.
 Let us explain this in more detail.

-Uncertainty is an inherent characteristic of SCN (Van Landeghem and Vanmaele, 2002) and it has a large impact on supply chain performance.
-Decision makers experience supply chain uncertainty when they are unable to accurately predict the impact of control actions on system behavior (van der Vorst, 2000).
-Uncertainty in the supply chain can take many forms and one of the key sources of uncertainty in the supply chain relates to the quantities, timings and specifications of end-customer demand (Stevenson and Spring, 2007).
-In the other words, uncertainty within the FSCN can be seen as a characteristic of material, information and financial flow realization and it can be seen from different aspects, such as:
+Uncertainty is an inherent characteristic of SCN (Van Landeghem and Vanmaele, 2002).
+One of the key sources of uncertainty in the supply chain relates to the quantities, timings and specifications of end-customer demand (Stevenson and Spring, 2007).
+In other words, uncertainty within a FSCN can be seen as a characteristic of material, information and financial flow realization and from logistic standpoint it can be considered from different aspects, such as:

-- Time (in the sense of duration of activity/process, starting or ending moment of activity realization, how often some activity/demand happen); - Quantity (in the sense of supply, demand or physical transfer/modification of the goods); - Location/place (in the sense where activity starts/finishes); - Quality (in the sense of quality of service and quality of product); - Cost (i.e. in the sense of fluctuation of currencies, but also in the sense where, when and why some additional cost may be generated).
+- Time (in the sense of duration of activity/process, starting or ending moment of activity realization, how often some activity/demand happen); - Quantity (in the sense of supply, demand or physical transfer/modification of the goods); - Location/place (in the sense where an activity starts/finishes); - Quality (in the sense of quality of service or product); - Cost (i.e. in the sense of fluctuation of currencies, but also in the sense where, when and why some additional cost may be generated).